gsalaman/gardyn/readme.md

 Pod spacing:  8", or 4" between angled pods

 Metal brackets are 2.2mm wide.
 Weird shape...they're about 0.5mm tall, with a "buldge".
 Could take advantage of that to secure top cross piece.

+Bottom of bottom pod is 7mm from the base.
+They're at an angle, so a little hard to measure, but I think it's 1" to the middle vertically.

+Base has ~16.7mm to the door.

+Door is an oval 14mm long and 7.5mm wide.

+End of pod overhang is only 3mm from door...so I'll probably want to do some sort of "u" support at the bottom so that the middle trellis can move forward.

+The one on the right should be fine.